Agonopterix alstroemeriana

 The hemlock moth (Agonopterix alstroemeriana), also known as the defoliating hemlock moth or poison hemlock moth, is a nocturnal moth species of the family Depressariidae.
 Of Palaearctic origin, it was first found in North America in 1973 when it was accidentally introduced.
-The moth is now widespread throughout the northern half of the United States, southern Canada, northern Europe, and, more recently, New Zealand and Australia.
+The moth is widespread throughout the northern half of the United States, southern Canada, northern Europe, and, more recently, New Zealand and Australia.
 The larval form grows to around 10 mm, while the adults wingspan is between 17 mm and 19 mm.

-It is best known for its use in biological control of the lethally toxic poison hemlock (Conium maculatum), which is eaten by its caterpillars (larvae).
+It is best known for its use in biological control of the lethal poison hemlock (Conium maculatum), which is eaten by its caterpillars (larvae).
 The toxicity of its host plant may actually benefit the caterpillar because it helps females recognize locations for oviposition.
 This species also uses the leaves of its host plant (C. maculatum) to form protective tubes around the caterpillar.

+Taxonomy

+This species was first described in 1759 by Carl Alexander Clerck and originally named Phalaena alstroemeriana.

 Identification

 Adult moths are pale brown, almost tan, with a lighter colored area near the bottom of their wings and a few darker spots found near the edges of the wings.
 They have a distinguishing brown or reddish spot near the center of each wing.
 The hemlock moth can be confused with another moth of the family Depressariidae, Exaeretia canella, which is similar in coloration.
 However, E. canella does not have a reddish spot, and has a dark head.

 As eggs, they have a pale, off-white color.
 As caterpillars, they are yellow with a black head.
 After growing in size (to around 10 mm), the caterpillars are thin and have a light green color, with three prominent stripes on the sides of their bodies, which are a darker green.